 4. What are the key benefits of CRM?

-A CRM system enables businesses to strengthen relationships with customers, potential customers, partners and suppliers.
-In a world that's increasingly more competitive, how you manage and use your information will be the difference between success and failure, and CRM is core to that concept.
+A CRM System enables businesses to strengthen relationships with customers, potential customers, partners and suppliers. hence the name - Customer Relationship Managment.
+In a world that's increasingly more competitive, how you manage and use your information will be the difference between success and failure, and Customer Relationship Managment is core to that concept.

 1. Increased sales metrics and productivity